 Why Bluetooth pairings fail

 Bluetooth depends on both hardware and software to work properly.
 So if your devices can't speak a common Bluetooth language, they won’t be able to connect.

-In general, Bluetooth is backward compatible: Bluetooth devices supporting the Bluetooth 5 standard should still be able to pair with devices using, say, the ancient Bluetooth 2.1, launched back in 2007.
+In general, Bluetooth is backward compatible: Bluetooth devices supporting Bluetooth 5 or higher should still be able to pair with devices using, say, the ancient Bluetooth 2.1, launched back in 2007.

 Devices also come with specific Bluetooth profiles.
 If Bluetooth is the common language connecting devices, you can think of a profile as a dialect associated with a certain use.
-For example, you probably aren't going to be able to connect a mouse and a camera because a camera doesn’t support the Human Interface Device Profile.
-But if both a mobile phone and a wireless headset support the Hands-Free Profile, you should be able to pair them.
+For example, you probably aren't going to be able to connect a mouse and your car because your car doesn’t support the Human Interface Device Profile.
+But a phone and a wireless headset should both support the Hands-Free Profile, you should be able to pair them.

-However, if the pairing failure is a matter of user error, there are steps you can take to get your devices happily communicating with each other.
-If you have a multipoint Bluetooth device, check out our tips on solving problems with Bluetooth multipoint pairing.
+I take you through the steps you can take to get your devices to happily communicate with each other.
+And if you have a multipoint Bluetooth device, check out my tips on solving problems with Bluetooth multipoint pairing.

 What you can do about Bluetooth pairing failures

 You should see the little Bluetooth symbol at the top right of the screen if you have an Android device.
 For iOS and iPadOS, you'll need to go into the settings to enable and disable Bluetooth.
 Windows users will find Bluetooth in Settings > Devices > Bluetooth (or you may have a shortcut on your taskbar).
 Mac users will find a Bluetooth status icon on the menu bar.